The Quentel NASB

 We have chosen a double column format with the cross references at the bottom of the page.
 The references have been put at the bottom to keep the text uncluttered – free from distraction.
 The reader now has the best of both worlds – a text Bible – as well as references at his disposal.
 The chapter numbers are a brick red color as are the page numbers and page headers.
 We designed a format which will accommodate many interests for the serious Bible student and reader.

-Here are some features of the 2nd Edition Quentel NASB:
+Here are some features of the Quentel NASB:

 1. All the standard features of a reference Bible: 95,000 Cross References, Footnotes, Concordance.

-Click Here for photos of the 2nd Edition Quentel NASB.
+Click Here for photos of the Quentel NASB.